armbian/documentation/docs/Community_Governance.md

-# Maintainers
+# Armbian Governance

-## Board / Platform / Maintainers
+## Armbian Board Maintainers

-See individual board configuration files for named maintainer of SBC.
+You can see the current list of supported boards and their maintainers <a href="https://docs.armbian.com/Release_Board-Maintainers/">here</a>

-## Armbian Base Maintainers
+## Armbian Platform Maintainers

 | Area                          | Lead Maintainer | Maintainers                   | Acronyms, Codenames             | additional info                      |
 |-------------------------------|-----------------|-------------------------------|---------------------------------|--------------------------------------|